The Celiac Sprue Association, CSA/USA, is a national support organization that provides information and

 Please contact one of the New Member Contacts below with any questions you may have about this support group or it's events.
 Membership includes a bi-monthly newsletter that keeps you informed of our group activities, relevant news items, GF recipes, and more.
 The master calendar includes these events as well as other events occurring in San Diego County.

 When: On the fourth Saturday of every other month, usually at 2:00 pm.
-The meeting dates for 2013 are as follows.
-They will be held at the Rady children's Medical Office Building (below) unless otherwise stated.
+They are held at the Rady Children's Medical Office Building (below) unless otherwise stated.

 Where: Usually at the Rady Children's Medical Office